Algebraic Diversity: Group-Theoretic Spectral Estimation from Single Observations: Optimality of the Symmetric Group

-\textit{Step 1: $S_M$ reaches KL.} By Proposition~\ref{prop:cg_kl}, the Cayley graph over $S_M$ produces spectra equivalent to the KL spectra.
-Therefore, the spectral decomposition of $\mathbf{F}_{S_M}$ achieves properties (P1)--(P3).
+\begin{theorem}[KL Optimality and the Matched Group] Let $\mathbf{R}$ be the signal-plus-noise covariance.
+Among all finite groups $G$ acting on $\{0, \ldots, M-1\}$ by a unitary representation, the eigendecomposition of the group-averaged estimator $\mathbf{F}_G$ cannot exceed the KL transform of $\mathbf{R}$ in any of the optimality criteria (P1)--(P3).
+A group attains the KL transform if and only if it is \emph{matched}, i.e., $\mathbf{R}$ commutes with the group action (Proposition~\ref{prop:commute_kl}); the matched group is therefore the operative optimum.
+The symmetric group $S_M$ attains the KL spectrum through its Cayley graph spectral construction $\mathbf{F}_\circ$ (Proposition~\ref{prop:cg_kl}), which is a distinct object from the group-averaged estimator $\mathbf{F}_{S_M}$. \end{theorem}

-\textit{Step 2: No group can exceed KL.} Suppose for contradiction that there exists a group $G^*$ whose group-averaged estimator $\mathbf{F}_{G^*}$ yields a spectral decomposition that outperforms the KL transform in one of (P1)--(P3).
-Since $\mathbf{F}_{G^*}$ is Hermitian (being a sum of rank-one Hermitian matrices), its eigendecomposition provides a linear orthogonal transform.
-But the KL transform is optimal among \emph{all} linear orthogonal transforms in (P1)--(P3).
-Therefore, no linear transform, including $\mathbf{F}_{G^*}$'s eigendecomposition, can outperform KL.
-This is a contradiction.
+\begin{proof} \textit{No group-averaged estimator exceeds KL.} Suppose for contradiction that some $\mathbf{F}_{G^*}$ yields a spectral decomposition that outperforms the KL transform in one of (P1)--(P3).
+Since $\mathbf{F}_{G^*}$ is Hermitian, its eigendecomposition is a linear orthogonal transform, and the KL transform is optimal among \emph{all} such transforms in (P1)--(P3); this is a contradiction.
+Hence no group can exceed KL.

-\textit{Step 3: $S_M$ is universally optimal.} Since $S_M$ achieves KL-optimal performance (Step 1) and no group can exceed it (Step 2), $S_M$ is optimal.
-Moreover, the optimality is universal: it holds regardless of the signal structure, since the KL optimality properties hold for any signal covariance.

-\textit{Representation-theoretic justification.} The universal optimality of $S_M$ also follows from the completeness of its regular representation.
-The regular representation of $S_M$ decomposes as

-containing every irreducible representation with multiplicity equal to its dimension.
-This means $S_M$ can resolve \emph{any} signal structure, since every possible symmetry pattern appears in its irreducible decomposition.
-Any proper subgroup $G \subsetneq S_M$ has a smaller set of irreducible representations, meaning there exist signal structures that $G$ cannot fully resolve.
-The completeness of $S_M$'s representation theory is the algebraic manifestation of the KL transform's universal optimality. \end{proof}
+\textit{The matched group attains KL.} By Proposition~\ref{prop:commute_kl}, $\mathbf{F}_G$ and $\mathbf{R}$ share the KL eigenbasis exactly when $[\mathbf{F}_G, \mathbf{R}] = \mathbf{0}$, which holds when $\mathbf{R}$ lies in the commutant of $G$.
+Thus a matched group attains the KL-optimal decomposition (P1)--(P3), and the smallest such group is characterized in Theorem~\ref{thm:minimal}.

+\textit{Role of $S_M$.} Proposition~\ref{prop:cg_kl} shows that the Cayley graph autocorrelation matrix $\mathbf{F}_\circ$ over $S_M$ (Definition~\ref{def:cayley_matrix}) has a spectrum equivalent to the KL spectrum.
+This is a property of $\mathbf{F}_\circ$, not of the group-averaged estimator $\mathbf{F}_{S_M}$ of Definition~\ref{def:group_avg}: averaging $\mathbf{x}\mathbf{x}^H$ over all of $S_M$ projects onto the two-dimensional $S_M$-commutant $\mathrm{span}\{\mathbf{I}, \mathbf{1}\mathbf{1}^T\}$ (equation~\eqref{eq:sm_expect}), retaining no spectral shape.
+The two constructions therefore play opposite roles for $S_M$: $\mathbf{F}_\circ$ realizes KL, while $\mathbf{F}_{S_M}$ over-averages and is the maximally uninformative estimator (Section~\ref{sec:pase}).
+Consequently the practical optimum among group-averaged estimators is the matched group, not $S_M$. \end{proof}